 Just in time for Easter!
 These adorable baby angels stand on their own so they make great Easter decorations.
 Set them around your Easter table or use them as place settings.
 You can also add them to your Easter baskets this year for a personal touch.

-Visit our SVG Files Shop to purchase the SVG file of these angels.
+Visit my SVG Files Shop to purchase the SVG file of these angels.

 Small Paint Brush

 Step 1: Cut Angels

 Cut two angels out with a cutting machine or by hand.
 You will get a smoother cut with a machine but as I’ve said before, hand-cutting works too.
 You will need two of the same angel cut-out.

 The angels in my SVG file include dotted cut lines for folding.